madhuakula/kubernetes-goat/guide/src/scenarios/scenario-4.md

 ## Scenario Solution

-After performing the analysis, we identified that this container has complete privileges of host system and allowed privilege escalation.
+After performing the analysis, we identified that this container has complete privileges of the host system and allowed privilege escalation.
 As well as `/host-system` is mounted from the host system.

 ```bash
 ls /